nekStab/LightKrylov/paper/paper.md

 Both solvers effectively use a *time-stepper* approach, approximating the leading eigenvalues of the exponential propagator $\exp(\tau \mathbf{A})$ rather than $\mathbf{A}$ directly.
 For both cases, the sampling time is set to $\tau = ??$ and the maximum dimension of the Krylov subspace is set to $\mathrm{dim}(\mathcal{K}) = 64$.
 All other parameters, including those internal to `Nek5000`, are set to the same values for both solvers.
 The code to run this example can be found [here](?).
-From table ?, it can be seen that `LightKrylov`'s eigenvalue solver is competitive with `ARPACK` and that the use of extended `abstract` types and object-oriented programming Fortran lead to no computational performances degradation for such large-scale applications.
+From table ?, it can be seen that `LightKrylov`'s eigenvalue solver is competitive with `ARPACK` and that the use of extended `abstract` types and object-oriented programming in Fortran lead to no computational performance degradation for such large-scale applications.

 <!-- Figure sizes can be customized by adding an optional second parameter: -->
 <!-- ![Caption for example figure.](figure.png){ width=20% } -->